On this page:

 During 2005-2006, John O’Brien worked on computer programs to help analyze HVO’s seismic monitoring network, so as to make a smooth transition from the Caltech-USGS Seismic Processing (CUSP) software to the Earthworm Seismic Software.
 O’Brien helped with station maintenance, deformation monitoring, and geophysical data recordings.

 In 2001, Ralf Krug developed an integrated data management platform that was the predecessor of VALVE, an innovative archival and real-time database that allows HVO staff to compare seismic amplitude, tilt, and gas emissions on a common time base.
+Past data can be easily retrieved.

 Read more about deformation projects!